boocynthia/boocynthia.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Psychological Sciences (concentration in Developmental), University of Connecticut, 2024
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Psychological Sciences, University of Connecticut, 2021
+* M.A. in General Psychology, The New School for Social Research, 2019
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Psychology, Juniata College, 2017

 Work experience
 ======